What is kendo?

 No, that’s fine.
 Obviously it would be better if you could attend two, as that way you’d improve twice as fast, but you can still develop your kendo by showing up and working hard once a week.
 Our training is split up week by week, so as long as you can attend at least one session in the week you’ll see all the material.
 And after the course, new material will be introduced gradually so you definitely won’t miss out.

 How does grading work in kendo?

-There are two types of grade in kendo: Kyu grades for beginners which count down from 6th Kyu to 1st Kyu, followed by Dan grades which count forwards from 1st Dan to 8th Dan.
-This is similar to many other Japanese martial arts.
-In other arts you would see a student wearing different coloured belts at each kyu grade, and finally receive a black belt at 1st Dan.
+Kendo’s grading system is similar to many other Japanese martial arts.
+In other arts you would see a student wearing different coloured belts at each Kyu grade, and finally receive a black belt at 1st Dan before progressing into higher Dan grades.
 Kendo uses the same system, but we don’t wear any outward sign of our grade.

 Grades from 1st kyu upwards can only be awarded by an official body (such as the BKA) at an official grading.
 From 6th to 2nd kyu, the grades are awarded in-house within the dojo.
 At Ko En Kai we hold a grading every few months.
 For the newer members this will allow you to rise through the kyu grades, while for the Dan grades these will be used for feedback and reflection on the way to your next BKA grading.